XpiritBV/UnitTesting/tdd_katas/tdd_kata6.md

 This kata is part of a series of exercises described in [TDD Kata - Tic-tac-toe](tdd_kata_intro.md).

-This document assumes the previous kata is completed: [TDD Kata 5 - Tic-tac-toe Logging](tdd_kata5.md).
+This document assumes the previous kata is completed: [TDD Kata 5 - Tic-tac-toe Boundaries](tdd_kata5.md).

 ## Before you start

 - Try not to read ahead.
-- Do one task at a time.
+- Do one numbered task at a time.
 The trick is to learn to work incrementally.

 ## Tasks & specifications